Wobin/BUTR-workflows/README.md

 If Steam Guard is not used, `STEAM_LOGIN` and `STEAM_PASSWORD` will be enough.

 ## NexusMods Workflow
-Use Firefox and login to NexusMods.
-F12 and go to Network tab.
-Find any XHR method to nexusmods.com and copy the Cookies header.
-This is our `NEXUSMODS_COOKIES` secret.
+Use any broswe and login to NexusMods.
+F12 and go to Application tab.
+Find the Cookie tab in the Storage section.
+Copy the value of the `nexusmods_session` cookie.
+This is our `NEXUSMODS_SESSION_COOKIE` secret.
-Do not use other browser, their headers do not work with the workflow!